aivoric/RL-Tennis-Project/REPORT.md

 The learning process follows:
 * Initialise 2 identical DDPG agents (one for each racket)
 * Initialise a Replay Buffer
-* Initialise a
+* Initialise Ornstein-Uhlenbeck noise
 * Initialise an environment and get the initial state
 * Begin episode loop for N episodes:
-    - Reset agents and environment
+    - Reset agents (Ornstein-Uhlenbeck noise) and environment
     - Begin episode stepping loop:
         - Pass the state to the agents and get their action
         - Use the action in the environment and step through it